UMass-Rescue/RescueBox/src/face-detection-recognition/face_detection_recognition/app-info.md

 ## 1. Creating a Database of Individuals

-To populate a database with images, utilize the **Upload Images to Collection in ChromaDB** endpoint.
+To populate a database with images, utilize the **Bulk Upload** link.

 ### Inputs